 Annex 3, 2.2., amend to read:

 “2.2.
-Testing the seating position(s) in the same row as the driver's seat of front passengers.
+Testing the seating position(s) in the same row as the driver's seat or the seating position(s) in the first row for vehicles of category X

 2.2.1.
-Testing the seat(s) in the same row as the driver's seat of front passengers when the safety-belt is unfastened before the journey:
+Testing the seat(s) in the same row as the driver's seat , or the seat(s) in the first row for vehicles of category X, when the safety-belt is unfastened before the journey:

-(a) The safety-belt(s) of the seat(s) in the same row as the driver's seat of front passengers is/are not fastened;
+(a) The safety-belt(s) of the seat(s) in the same row as the driver's seat , or the seat(s) in the first row for vehicles of category X, is/are not fastened;

-(b) The safety-belts of the seats other than the seat(s) in the same row as the driver's seat of front passengers are fastened;
+(b) The safety-belts of the seats other than the seat(s) in the same row as the driver's seat , or other than the seat(s) in the first row for vehicles of category X, are fastened;

-(c) A load of 40 kg is applied to the seat of front passengers (s) in the same row as the driver's seat or the state in which occupants are on board the vehicle is simulated by a method specified by the manufacturer;
+(c) A load of 40 kg is applied to the seat(s) in the same row as the driver's seat, or the seat(s) of in first row for vehicles of category X, or the state in which occupants are on board the vehicle is simulated by a method specified by the manufacturer;

 Or alternatively (at the choice of the manufacturer):

-An object or human representing a 5th percentile adult female is placed on each seat cushion as specified by the manufacturer for front passengers in the same row as the driver seat or the state in which occupants are on board the vehicle is simulated by an alternative method specified by the vehicle manufacturer as agreed by the Technical Service and the Type Approval Authority.
+An object or human representing a 5th percentile adult female is placed on each seat cushion as specified by the manufacturer in the same row as the driver seat, or each seat in the first row for vehicles of category X, or the state in which occupants are on board the vehicle is simulated by an alternative method specified by the vehicle manufacturer as agreed by the Technical Service and the Type Approval Authority.
 This may also be done for the rear seats at the request of the vehicle manufacturer.

 (d) The test vehicle is driven, at the choice of the manufacturer, under one of the conditions in paragraphs 2.1.1.1. to 2.1.1.3. of this annex or combination thereof;

-(e) The state of the safety-belt reminder is checked for all of the seats of front passengers (s) in the same row as the driver's seat,in conditions (a) to (d).
+(e) The state of the safety-belt reminder is checked for all of the seats (s) in the same row as the driver's seat, or each seat in the first row for vehicles of category X, in conditions (a) to (d).

 2.2.2.
-Testing the seating position of front passengers in the same row as the driver’s seat when the safety-belt becomes unbuckled during the journey:
+Testing the seating position in the same row as the driver’s seat, or the seating positions in the first row for vehicles of category X, when the safety-belt becomes unbuckled during the journey:

-(a) The safety-belts of the driver’s seat and seats for front passengers other than the driver’s seat are fastened;
+(a) The safety-belts of the driver’s seat and seats other than the driver’s seat, or the seat(s) in the first row for vehicles of category X, are fastened;

-(b) A load of 40 kg is applied to the seats of front passengers (s) in the same row as the driver's seat, or the state in which occupants are on board the vehicle is simulated by a method specified by the manufacturer, provided an occupant’s load does not exceed 40 kg;
+(b) A load of 40 kg is applied to the seat(s) in the same row as the driver's seat, or the seat(s) in the first row for vehicles of category X, , or the state in which occupants are on board the vehicle is simulated by a method specified by the manufacturer, provided an occupant’s load does not exceed 40 kg;

 Or alternatively (at the choice of the manufacturer):